The Classic British Isles Buses Website

 This 1950s photo (from Promet's monography) taken on Split's Riva promenade appears to show three identical AEC Regents.
 These are all 1946 ex-Northern General Regent II buses with Northern Coachbuilders bodies.

 Marin has seen a better version of the picture above in which the fleet numbers are visible, the one at the front is no. 63 and the one behind is no. 66.
 All the Regents seem to have been given fleet numbers from 63 to 68, including no. 63 (regn.
-H-5960 - seen above), no.64 (H-11691), No.65 (ST-24-74), 66 (see above), 68 (H-9859 with doors fitted to the right hand side).
+H-5960 - seen above), no. 64 (H-11691), no. 65 (ST-24-74), 66 (see above), 68 (H-9859 with doors fitted to the right hand side).
 Another one was H-11703 and this may have been the early registration of no. 65 which was rebuilt by Autokaroserija to a single decker after a serious accident.

 The original Northern General batch of 10 buses was numbered 1167-1176 and historian John Bennett tells me that the six which came to Split (via a dealer) were: